 The Serbian, Croatian and Bosnian translation of the title is "Umri Muski" ("Die Like A True Man"; literary: "Die Manly" ).
 The pirated VHS translation back in 1988 was "Skupo Prodaj Svoju Kozu" ("Sell Your Skin At High Price").

 Four of the actors who were considered to be John McClane later appeared in the Expendables films which happen to be Arnold Schwarzenegger, Sylvester Stallone, Mel Gibson and Harrison Ford.
 Sly and Arnold appeared with Bruce Willis in the first two, but Willis was supposed to appear in the third one and didn't due to money problems.
 The third one had Gibson as the villain and Ford replacing Willis as the new CIA contact for the expendables.
 So Willis missed the opportunity to work with fellow action stars Ford and Gibson.

-Rick Ducommun, the actor that plays the worker in man hole that radios to shut the power down also played the man that has his pool set on fire and gets shot by Milo in The Last Boy Scout (1991), also starring Bruce Willis.
+Rick Ducommun, who plays the worker in man hole who radios to shut the power down also played the man who has his pool set on fire and gets shot by Milo in The Last Boy Scout (1991), also starring Bruce Willis.
 He also appears in the helicopter scene in The Hunt For Red October, another John McTiernan movie.

 Both the first and second Die Hard movies are actually considered to be Christmas films by many of the films fans, but Bruce Willis himself claimed otherwise on a roast in his honor on Comedy Central in July 2018.

 The shot panning down from the top of Nakatomi Plaza's destroyed roof to the action on the ground was done with split screening a model of the top of the building to the real building as it panned down.
 It was believed they would need to cover up the join by matting a few drifting negotiable bond papers over it but it was so seamless that they did not need to.